 The music industry has come a long way since needing to record a song all in one take, all in one place.
 Today, the brass can be in New Orleans, the vocals in Nashville, and the percussion in Pretoria.
 An audio engineer then brings it all together thanks to today’s amazing gear, software, and digital audio workstation (DAW) technology.

 Of course, getting the band together in the recording studio is still a standard way of making music.
 Even then, singers are often placed in a vocal ISO booth for the best sound and clarity.
-Rap and hip hop producers generally don’t even use a band.
+Rap and hip hop producers generally don’t even use live instruments.
 Using samples, drum machines, midi keyboards, and other digital tools, they can make chart-topping music with just an engineer and producer in the control room.

 The Makeup of the DAW

 Designed for those in the recording industry, the digital audio workstation’s user interfaces replicated many of the same features of a multi-track tape recorder.
 Play, record, and other controls such as waveform, track controls, a mixer, and so on.
 In fact, many of the most popular DAWs have very similar interfaces.

 A big part of what makes the DAW so powerful is the number of available add-ons with new options popping up all the time.
 VST plugins give the DAW even more versatility, sample packs expand audio file libraries, and recording software programs are constantly being improved.

 While digital audio workstations often have the same functionality and similar interfaces, if you find a DAW you like, stick with it until you learn it well.
 Then take a crack at the other ones on the market.
 Audio engineers who can seamlessly flow from the latest version of Ableton Live to Pro Tools, FL Studio to Pro Tools are often in-demand.